 It’s essential to stay up-to-date on all subsidiary accounting requirements.
 Germany subsidiary laws state that you must register with your local tax office online through the Federal German Fiscal Authority’s Form Management System (FMS).
 The tax office will determine how much you owe based on the amount of profit you declare on the registration forms.
 Your tax returns are then due on May 31 of the following year.

-Benefits of Germany Subsidiary Setup
+Benefits of Setting Up a Germany Subsidiary

 You have two options when growing your business in Germany — set up a branch office or a subsidiary.
 A subsidiary has many noticeable benefits over a branch office, including: